Start menu: Windows 10

 Windows 10 re-introduced the Start menu in a revised form.
 It uses a two column design similar to Windows 7's version, except that the right side is populated by tiles, similarly to Windows 8's Start screen.
 Applications can be pinned to the right half, and their respective tiles can be resized and grouped into user-specified categories.
-The left column displays a vertical list, containing frequently-used applications, and links to the "All apps" menu, File Explorer, Settings, and power options.
+The left column displays a vertical list, containing frequently used applications, and links to the "All apps" menu, File Explorer, Settings, and power options.
 Some of these links, and additional links to folders such as Downloads, Pictures, and Music, can be added through Settings' "Choose which folders appear on Start" page.
 The Start menu can be resized, or be placed in a full-screen display resembling the Windows 8/8.1 Start screen (although scrolling vertically instead of horizontally).
 The Start menu also enters this state when "Tablet mode" is enabled.

-As of build 10586, the left panel of the Start menu advertises "suggested" Windows Store apps; users can opt out of these suggestions.
+As of version 1511, the left panel of the Start menu advertises "suggested" Windows Store apps; users can opt out of these suggestions.

+Version 1607 and later remove the recent apps view, always showing all apps.
+Version 20H2 replaced the colorful tiles in previous versions with transparent "theme-aware" tiles.

 Windows RT 8.1 update KB3033055 adds a variant of the Windows 10 Start menu that is visually closer to the design used in early preview builds of Windows 10.
 It allows applications to be pinned to the top of the left column, with recently used apps listed below (much like 7), and as with 10, allows tiles to be pinned to the right column.

 Windows 11

-Windows 11 introduces another major redesign to the start menu; a search box was reinstated at the top of the menu, and tiles have been replaced by an area for pinned application shortcuts displayed in a grid, accompanied by a section for "recommended" applications and files.
+Windows 11 introduces another major redesign to the Start menu.
+A search box was reinstated at the top of the menu, and tiles have been replaced by an area for pinned application shortcuts displayed in a grid (similar to many application launchers in Android and iOS), accompanied by a section for "Recommended" applications and files (often equivalent with the user's most recently used files).
 An "All apps" button is displayed next to the heading for pinned applications.
-Windows 11 does not use live tiles, with their functionality being moved to the separate "Widgets" area on the taskbar.
+Windows 11 does not support live tiles, with their functionality being moved to the separate "Widgets" area on the taskbar.